kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Security Groups

 - Security Groups operate at the instance level, they support "allow" rules only, and they evaluate all rules before deciding whether to allow traffic.
+- Default security group settings
   - All Inbound Traffic is blocked by default.
   - All Outbound Traffic is allowed by default.
+  - Instances in group can talk to one another.
 - Changes to Security Groups take effect immediately.
 - A Security Group can contain any number of EC2 instances.
 - Multiple Security Groups can be attached to an EC2 instance.